sonishsivarajkumar/PyCTAKES/V1_IMPLEMENTATION_SUMMARY.md

-# PyTAKES v1.0 Implementation Summary
+# PyCTAKES v1.0 Implementation Summary

 ## 🎯 Mission Accomplished!

-We have successfully implemented the core features for PyTAKES v1.0, delivering a comprehensive clinical NLP framework that mirrors and extends Apache cTAKES functionality in pure Python.
+We have successfully implemented the core features for PyCTAKES v1.0, delivering a comprehensive clinical NLP framework that mirrors and extends Apache cTAKES functionality in pure Python.

 ## ✅ Features Implemented